tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

 Right clicking the open video gives access to additional settings for the video window.

-  * “Video Format” – Modify the dimensions and pixel depth of the webcam overlay
+  * "Video Format" – Modify the dimensions and pixel depth of the webcam overlay
-  * “Edit Text” – Remove the “Right Click to Edit Text” text on the webcam overlay
+  * "Edit Text" – Remove the "Right Click to Edit Text" text on the webcam overlay
-  * “Edit Image” – Lets you tweak the shape and border of the overlay
+  * "Edit Image" – Lets you tweak the shape and border of the overlay
-  * “Edit Refresh Rate” – Lets you dial down the refresh rate of the webcam if you are having performance problems
+  * "Edit Refresh Rate" – Lets you dial down the refresh rate of the webcam if you are having performance problems

 <div style="text-align:center; font-size: 80%; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/RecordingWebCam/Recording04.jpg" alt="Recording - Video Annotations Options" /><br /> Recording – Video Annotations Options – Circle w/ Border